Situated in the Ecuadorian highlands (2,500 meters above sea level), Cuenca's historic center is a UNESCO World Heritage

 Less than an hour from Cuenca, these nearby towns are known for their artisans and pottery.

-- Ruins of Ingapirca – The largest Canari-Inca archaeological complex in Ecuador is located 2 hours from Cuenca, and can easily be visited independently.
+The largest Canari-Inca archaeological complex in Ecuador is located two hours from Cuenca, and can easily be visited independently.

 Food & Drink

 Central Cuenca offers many restaurants for a small city, from Ecuadorian favorites like cuy (guinea pig) to Pakistani curries and sushi.

 Ice cream and gelato shops are seemingly available on every corner, especially around La Catedral.
 Many offer a tasty selection of pastries as well.